Chemical Peel Jacksonville

-At this visit, it is important for you to inform the provider if you have a history of cold sores (herpes labialis) or any current infections.
+At this visit, you need to inform the provider if you have a history of cold sores (herpes labialis) or any current infections.

 Some patients will need to use a skin preparation treatment (like retinoids or hydroquinone) for up to 1 month before a chemical peel.
-Properly preparing your skin before a chemical peel is important because it will improve outcomes and reduce possible side effects.
+Properly preparing your skin before a chemical peel is essential to improve outcomes and reduce possible side effects.